 General.
 You may, at any time, exercise your right to decline to supply certain information while using our Sites.
 Please bear in mind that you, however, may not be able to access certain content or participate in some features on our Sites.
 If you tell us that you do not want us to use your information to make further contact with you beyond fulfilling your request, we will respect your wishes.
 You are entitled to know whether we hold Personal Information about you and, if we do, to have access to that Personal Information and require it to be corrected if it is inaccurate.
 We generally do not make decisions by purely automatic means, but if we do, you have the right to object.
 If we are going to use your Personal Information in a manner different from that stated at the time of collection, we will notify you, and you will have a choice as to whether or not we can use your Personal Information in such a way.

 Marketing.
-You may, at any time, exercise your right to prevent us from sharing marketing materials with you by checking certain boxes on our forms, utilizing the unsubscribe or opt-opt mechanisms in the emails we send you, indicating so when we call you, or sending an email to email@example.com.
-In such cases, we will retain minimum Personal Information to note that you opted out in order to avoid contacting you again.
+You may, at any time, exercise your right to prevent us from sharing marketing materials with you by checking certain boxes on our forms, utilizing the unsubscribe or opt-out mechanisms in the emails we send you, indicating so when we call you, or sending an email to [email protected] In such cases, we will retain minimum Personal Information to note that you opted out in order to avoid contacting you again.

 If you have subscribed to one or more of our newsletters or receive information from Brandpoint via email or postal mail and would like to modify or cancel these mailings, please follow the instructions in the mailing, send an email to [email protected], or use the Contact Us form on our Sites.
 For best results, please forward a copy of the mailing you received from Brandpoint.